5 Important Things American Expats Need to Know about Mortgages in England

 One of the most stressful parts of the home-buying process in the US is waiting to hear if your offer has been be accepted by the seller.

-Even if a buyer has their offer accepted, the seller can still accept a higher offer from someone else.
-This means the first buyer can be pushed out of the deal and forced to start all over again.
+In England, however, that relief can be short-lived.
+Even if a buyer’s offer is accepted, the seller can still accept a higher offer from someone else.
+This means the first buyer could be “gazumped”—pushed out of the deal and forced to start the process all over again.

-This whole nightmare is called “gazumping”, and yes, it is legal.
-In fact, in 2024 37% of UK homebuyers reported being gazumped!
+This frustrating scenario is called gazumping, and yes, it is perfectly legal in the UK.
+In fact, in 2024, 37% of UK homebuyers reported being gazumped during their property search!

 4. 30-Year Fixed Rate Mortgages Are Not the Norm in England